warewulf/warewulf/userdocs/contents/ipmi.rst

-It is possible to control the power or connect a console to your nodes being managed by Warewulf by connecting to the BMC through the use of IPMI.
+It is possible to control the power or connect a console to your nodes being managed by Warewulf by connecting to the BMC through the use of `ipmitool`.
+Other methods can also configured, but require additional configuration.
 We will discuss how to set this up below.

 IPMI Settings
 =============